-Group/Property Description General Name Freely definable name.
+Group/Property Description General Property group for general settings.
+Name Freely definable name.
 Attention: For every zenon project the name must be unambiguous.
-Identification Freely assignable identification, e.g. for resources label, comment Addressing Net address Bus address or net address of the variable.
+Identification Freely definable identification.
+E.g. for Resources label, comments, Addressing Net address Network address of variables.
 This address refers to the bus address in the connection configuration of the driver.
 This defines the PLC, on which the variable resides.
-Data block Not used Offset Offset of the variable; states the ID of the variable in the PLC.
-Adjsutable from 0 to 4294967295.
-Alignment not used for this driver Bit number not used for this driver String length Only available for String variables: Maximum number of characters that the variable can take.
-Driver connection/Driver object type Depending on the employed driver, an object type is selected during the creation of the variable; the type can be changed here later.
-Driver connection/Data type Data type of the variable.
-Is selected during the creation of the variable; the type can be changed here later.
-ATTENTION: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
+Data block not used for this driver Offset Offset of variables.
+Equal to the memory address of the variable in the PLC.
+Adjustable from 0 to 4294967295.
+Alignment not used for this driver Bit number not used for this driver String length Only available for String variables.
+Maximum number of characters that the variable can take.
+Driver connection/Driver Object Type Object type of the variables.
+Depending on the driver used, is selected when the variable is created and can be changed here.
+Driver connection/Data Type Data type of the variable.
+Is selected during the creation of the variable; the type can be changed here.
+Attention: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
+Driver connection/Priority not used for this driver The driver does not support cyclically-poling communication in priority classes.